blackteahamburger/microfs/README.rst

 MicroFS
 =======

-A community fork of uflash.
+A community fork of MicroFS.
 PR welcome!

 A simple command line tool and module for interacting with the limited file system provided by MicroPython on the BBC micro:bit.